DC801/BM-Badge/SD_Card/MAGE/docs_sources/MGE_obsidian_vault/Scripts/Scripts.md

 A **script** is an array of [[actions]] which will execute one after the other, top to bottom, when the script is run.

 It doesn't strictly matter which file contains which script data, as long as the file is of the right type (either JSON or [[MGS Natlang]]).
-Scripts therefore must have completely unique names, even if they are inside different script files.
+Scripts therefore must have completely unique names, even if they are inside different script files, or are in different types of script files.

 ## Relative References